ltrgoddard/thesis/temp.markdown

 emerging in areas as seemingly banal as his professional name.
 As Terry Eagleton notes in a recent review of D.J.
 Taylor’s *The Prose Factory*,

-> \[t\]he Victorians did not generally call themselves by the initials
+> \singlespacing [t]he Victorians did not generally call themselves by
-> of their first two names plus their surname \[…\] and neither do most
+> the initials of their first two names plus their surname \[…\] and
-> authors from roughly the second half of the 20th century onwards.
+> neither do most authors from roughly the second half of the 20th
-> \[…\] Between these two periods, however, this largely male habit of
+> century onwards. \[…\] Between these two periods, however, this
-> self-designation spreads thick and fast: H.G., T.S., W.B., E.M., D.H.,
+> largely male habit of self-designation spreads thick and fast: H.G.,
-> L.P., W.H. and so on.’[^482]
+> T.S., W.B., E.M., D.H., L.P., W.H. and so on.’[^482]

 \noindent That Prynne’s adoption of the style is a deliberate choice rather than a reversion to default is shown, paradoxically, by the